dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

 | DES-ECB | :white_check_mark: | :white_check_mark: | :white_check_mark: |

 In the future there is a possibility that new ciphers may be added to .NET Core before one (or more) supported platforms have system support for it.
-This would result in a `PlatformNotSupportedException` when invoking the `.Create()` method for the algorithm.
+This would result in a `PlatformNotSupportedException` when invoking the `Create()` method for the algorithm.

 In the future there is a possibility that new cipher/chaining modes may be added to .NET Core before one (or more) supported platforms have system support for it.
-This would result in a `PlatformNotSupportedException` when invoking the `.CreateEncryptor()` or `.CreateDecryptor()` methods for the algorithm (or overloads to those methods).
+This would result in a `PlatformNotSupportedException` when invoking the `CreateEncryptor()` or `CreateDecryptor()` methods for the algorithm (or overloads to those methods).

-In the future there is a possiblity that new cipher/chaining modes may be added to .NET Core which do not apply to all symmetric algorithms.
+In the future there is a possibility that new cipher/chaining modes may be added to .NET Core and that these new modes may not apply to all symmetric algorithms.
-This would likely result in a `NotSupportedException` when using the set-accessor of the `.Mode` property on the `SymmetricAlgorithm` object, but this prediction is subject to change.
+This would likely result in a `NotSupportedException` when using the set-accessor of the `Mode` property on the `SymmetricAlgorithm` object, but this prediction is subject to change.

 ## Asymmetric Cryptography